FelixAugenstein/watson-assistant-hubspot-crm-contacts/README.md

 ![Add Webhook with JSON](readme_images/add-webhook-dotjson.png)

 Now you can go to the dialog and try it out for yourself.
-You can create a new issue and verify it in your Jira project.
+You can create a new contact and verify it in your HubSpot CRM system.

 ![Try it Out](readme_images/try-it-out.png)